|

 opened up a shop of his own and has conducted the same ever since.

-Mr. Hart also owns a fine piece of land just south of town, where
+Mr. Hart also owns a fine piece of land just south of town,

 he resides and has it well under cultivation.